 TIM GERWING | Music for the Inner Listener

-Tim Gerwing's musical style is not one typically associated with Canadian artists.
-Focusing on otherworldly electronic/acoustic hybrid tracks, Gerwing makes music for the inner listener as opposed to commonly heard electronic dance music, country ballads, and Top 40 singles.
+Exploring a variety of electronic/acoustic hybrid sounds and genres, Gerwing makes "Music for the Inner Listener".
 Splitting his childhood between Canada and Germany, Gerwing absorbed aspects of both old and new world cultures while fostering his love of music with lessons in classical piano, voice, and violin.
 In his teenage years, he expanded his tastes to jazz, electronic, progressive pop/rock, new age, and Middle and Far Eastern music styles, preferring to marry concepts rather than be limited to any one genre.

 Gerwing is sometimes described as a musical "Renaissance Man."
 A true musical generalist, Gerwing plays guitar, keyboard, electronic instruments, and Middle Eastern percussion instruments both solo and with other artists.